 Hire a doula – this can make a huge difference to expectant and labouring parents because doulas provide additional support and reassurance.
 During labour a doula will provide continuous care so you are never on your own, enabling you to feel safe and secure and able to labour confidently and calmly.

 Find out where the postnatal support is for breastfeeding – ask your community midwife, health visitor and antenatal teacher for links.
 Check out La Leche League and Kellymom and look into hiring a postnatal doula.

 Think about where you are going to give birth – look at your local maternity units, think about a birthing centre or a homebirth

-If you can take control and be as prepared as you possibly can for handling your contractions, for being assertive and asking for care and information when they need it and for making decisions, you can work well with your midwife and stay in control to have as positive a birth experience as possible.
+Be as prepared as you possibly can for handling your contractions, for being assertive, for knowing more about your options and asking for care and information you need and for making decisions.
+This means you can work well with your midwife and to have more control.

 If you have any queries about the birth of your baby, please don’t hesitate to get in touch…